abilandz/PH8124/Lecture_6/Lecture_6.md

 TeST2 TEST2 TEsT2 TEST2 tEST2
 ```

-Complementary to this option, we can filter out all lines in the file which contain at least one word ending with the specified pattern:
+Complementary to this option, we can filter out all lines in the file which contain at least one word _ending_ with the specified pattern:

 ```bash
 grep "ST\>" grepExample.txt
 ```

-Now only 'TEST' will match, since this is the only word in the file which ends up with the specified pattern 'ST', and in the printout we get only the three lines holding 'TEST':
+Now only 'TEST' will match, since this is the only word in the file which ends up with the specified pattern 'ST', and in the printout we get only the three lines which contain word 'TEST':

 ```bash
 TEST Test test 11test test22